Benchmarking Machine Translation with Cultural Awareness: Comparison of Translation Strategies

-In order to further compare the impact of different translation strategies on understandablity, we analyzed the comparison between different translation strategies based on the ranking results of human evaluation.
-Specifically, we also rank the different translation strategies used by the MT systems according to the rank of the MT system's understandablity given by humans, which is shown in Figure \ref{fig:strategy_comparison}.
-It's shon that the winning rate of descriptions for all methods surpasses 0.5, and the winning rate of substitutions, excluding descriptions, significantly exceeds 0.5.
+In order to further compare the impact of different translation strategies on pragmatic translation quality, we analyzed the comparison between different translation strategies based on the ranking results of human evaluation.
+Specifically, we also rank the different translation strategies used by the MT systems according to the rank of the MT system's comprehensibility given by humans, which is shown in Figure \ref{fig:strategy_comparison}.
+It's shown that the win rate of descriptions for all methods surpasses 0.5, and the win rate of substitutions, excluding descriptions, significantly exceeds 0.5.
 This implies that translations employing these two strategies are generally deemed more comprehensible by human annotators.
 Moreover, Literal Translation outperforms Transliteration, highlighting that transliteration may diminish the clarity of CSI in translation compared to a literal approach.
-Notably, the winning rate of copying for both Literal Translation and Transliteration hovers around 50\%, indicating that these two methods may introduce confusion, and their readability underperforms directly copying the original word.
+Notably, the win rate of copying for both Literal Translation and Transliteration hovers around 50\%, indicating that these two methods may introduce confusion, and their readability underperforms directly copying the original word.